qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 * save them in png (no jpeg artifacts)
 * the screenshot should show the content according to what is described in the text
-* you can find some prepared |qg| -projects that were used before to create screenshots in :file:`./qgis-projects`.
+* you can find some prepared QGIS-projects that were used before to create screenshots in :file:`./qgis-projects`.
-  This makes it easier to reproduce screenshots for the next version of |qg|.
+  This makes it easier to reproduce screenshots for the next version of QGIS.
-  These projects use the |qg| `Sample Data <http://qgis.org/downloads/data/>`_ (aka Alaska Dataset), which should be placed in the same folder as the QGIS-Documentation Repository.
+  These projects use the QGIS `Sample Data <http://qgis.org/downloads/data/>`_ (aka Alaska Dataset), which should be placed in the same folder as the QGIS-Documentation Repository.
 * Use the following command to remove the global menu function in Ubuntu